Ford Pro Telematics Enterprise Redesign at Scale

 Results & Outcomes

-Higher adoption of mobile workflows
+• Improved adoption of mobile workflows for field teams

 Reflection